Uncategorized

 God’s Breath in Our Lungs: Adding Pranayama to Daily Life Pranayama is often described as the practice of intentional breathing.
 Prana means “breath,” and yama means “restraint.”
 Together, this practice points to a mindful relationship with the breath God has… Continue reading

-Faith in Flow – Brahmacharya
+Faith in Flow – Pranayama

 • Faith in Flow – Yama: Asteya